Xenia3/SoftwareTechnikAbgabe/README.md

 - Collect, list, use, remove items
 - Visualised in console

-Class Diagram Doc:
-Find it in the repo (more info: Folder Structure)

 Commit Message Guidelines:
   - type: one of: feat, fix, refactor, test, docs, style, ci and others
   - subject: imperative, less than 50 characters